pennhanlee/tp/docs/UserGuide.md

 ### Clearing all entries : `clear` [coming soon]

-Clears all entries from the Book List.
+Clears all entries from the Storage Library.

 Format: `clear`